Splinter (Teenage Mutant Ninja Turtles): Personality

 Despite his love for his sons, Splinter is fairly militant with them, especially when they are young and inexperienced.
 Splinter's main fear is that he and his family will one day be exposed to the outside world, as he is understandably protective.
 He disciplines the turtles when they become disobedient or unruly.
 His punishments include making them do back-flips repeatedly in the second live-action movie, or being sent to the Hashi, a form of punishment in the 2014 film by using chopsticks for balance.
 At times, Splinter does get physical with the Turtles whenever he gets mad with them or breaks up their siblings arguments, which led him to ground them, especially in 2012 series.

 Splinter is not completely cut off from the pleasures of modern culture.
 Splinter is often depicted to be a fan of soap operas.
 This is stated in a few different incarnations but is most displayed in the 2003 series sixth season, where that hobby is mentioned several times.
 It is also mentioned in both the 2007 animated film and the 2012 series that he very much enjoys dessert, particularly Ice pops.

-In the 2018 series, Splinter is displayed as somewhat irresponsible, spending most of his time eating and watching TV, although he occasionally shows the traits mentioned above.
+In the 2018 series, Splinter is displayed as somewhat irresponsible given his different history, spending most of his time eating and watching TV, although he occasionally shows the traits mentioned above.

+In the 2023 film Teenage Mutant Ninja Turtles: Mutant Mayhem, he is shown to have an extreme hatred for the human race due to a perception that they were all out to hurt mutants, and as a result, he is overly protective of the Turtles.
+He is depicted as less of a traditional martial arts master and more of a worrisome single father figure, though he is still skilled in martial arts.